Henrik-3/valorant-labs/README.md

 - v!stats [USERNAME] - This will give you back the stats of an Player, packed in an image [soon, when API is available]

-- v!weapons [WEAPONNAME] - This will give you stats for a specific weapon [WIP]
+- v!weapons [WEAPONNAME] - This will give you stats for a specific weapon [WIP] -> Beta Command is v!weapon2 [WEAPONNAME]

 ***Features:***